Schnoodle

 Jam packed with news, tips and advice on how to provide the best possible care for your Bow Wow or Meow!

-Schnoodle Facts!
+Schnoodle facts!

-• Claire Danes and Dakota Fanning are both proud Schnoodle owners
+• Claire Danes and Dakota Fanning are both proud Schnoodle owners.

-• “Schnoodle” is widely considered to be one of the most bizarre breed names.
+• “Schnoodle” is considered to be one of the most bizarre breed names.
 Some more include the Chiweenie (Chihuahua x Dachshund, a.k.a.
 Chihuachshund), Foodle (Poodle x Miniature Fox Terrier), Box Spring (Boxer x Springer Spaniel), Jug (Jack Russel x Pug) and Schnug (Schnauzer x Pug).

 Get a quote